 U.S. Department of Transportation Formula Grants for Rural Areas CFDA #20.509

-Material Weakness Internal Control over Compliance, and Noncompliance Drafting the Financial Statements and Related Notes
+Material Weakness Internal Control Over Compliance, and Noncompliance Drafting the Financial Statements and Related Notes

-2017-005 See Finding 2017-001 for a description of the condition, criteria, auditor's recommendation, and management's response.
+2017-005 See Finding 2017-001 for a description of the condition, criteria, and auditor's recommendation.